Veliky Novgorod: Republican period

-While a basic outline of the various officials and the Veche can be drawn up, the city-state's exact political constitution remains unknown.
+While a basic outline of the various officials and the veche can be drawn up, the city-state's exact political constitution remains unknown.
+In theory, supreme power belonged to the veche.
 The boyars and the archbishop ruled the city together, although where one official's power ended and another's began is uncertain.
-The prince, although his power was reduced from around the middle of the 12th century, was represented by his namestnik, or lieutenant, and still played important roles as a military commander, legislator and jurist.
-The exact composition of the Veche, too, is uncertain, with some historians, such as Vasily Klyuchevsky, claiming it was democratic in nature, while later scholars, such as Valentin Yanin and Aleksandr Khoroshev, see it as a "sham democracy" controlled by the ruling elite.
+The prince, although his power was greatly diminished from the 13th century, was represented by his namestnik, or lieutenant, and still played important roles as a military commander, legislator and jurist.
+The exact composition of the veche, too, is uncertain, with some historians, such as Vasily Klyuchevsky, claiming it was democratic in nature, while later scholars, such as Valentin Yanin and Aleksandr Khoroshev, see it as a "sham democracy" controlled by the ruling elite.
+It has also been characterized as an oligarchy.

-In the 13th century, Novgorod, while not a member of the Hanseatic League, was the easternmost kontor, or entrepôt, of the league, being the source of enormous quantities of luxury (sable, ermine, fox, marmot) and non-luxury furs (squirrel pelts).
+The merchants of the Hanseatic League were particularly attracted to the Russian trade because of its vast resources of furs and beeswax, with Novgorod being the leading supplier of furs.
+The easternmost kontor, or trading post, of the Hanseatic League was located in Novgorod, known as the Peterhof, through which enormous quantities of luxury (sable, ermine, fox, marmot) and non-luxury furs (squirrel pelts) were traded.
+The Peterhof was established in the late 12th or early 13th century by merchants from northern Germany.
+Prior to the establishment of the Hanseatic League, traders from Gotland arrived and founded the Gothic court around the turn of the 12th century.
+German merchants came in substantial numbers; around 200 German merchants resided in the trade city in the 1430s, accounting for about 1% of Novgorod's total population.

-Throughout the Middle Ages, the city thrived culturally.
-A large number of birch bark letters have been unearthed in excavations, perhaps suggesting widespread literacy.
-It was in Novgorod that the Novgorod Codex, the oldest Slavic book written north of Bulgaria, and the oldest inscription in a Finnic language (Birch bark letter no. 292) were unearthed.
-Some of the most ancient Russian chronicles (Novgorod First Chronicle) were written in the scriptorium of the archbishops who also promoted iconography and patronized church construction.
-The Novgorod merchant Sadko became a popular hero of Russian folklore.
+Throughout the Middle Ages, the city was also one of the most important centers of Russian art and culture.
+Approximately 1,000 birch bark manuscripts dating from the 11th–15th centuries have been unearthed in excavations.
+Most of those documents are letters written by laypeople in a local dialect, Old Novgorodian.
+As a result, it has been suggested that there was widespread literacy across large segments of urban society in medieval Russia; according to one estimate, 20% of the urban male population in Russian city-states were literate around the mid-13th century.
+It was also in Novgorod that the Novgorod Codex, the oldest East Slavic book, and birch bark letter no. 292, the oldest inscription in a Finnic language, were unearthed.
+Some of the oldest Russian chronicles, such as the Novgorod First Chronicle, were written in the scriptorium of the archbishops who also promoted iconography and patronized church construction.
+The Novgorodian merchant Sadko appears as a hero in Russian folklore.

-Novgorod was never conquered by the Mongols during the Mongol invasion of Rus.
-The Mongol army turned back about 200 km from the city, not because of the city's strength, but probably because the Mongol commanders did not want to get bogged down in the marshlands surrounding the city.
-However, the grand princes of Moscow, who acted as tax collectors for the khans of the Golden Horde, did collect tribute in Novgorod, most notably Yury Danilovich and his brother, Ivan Kalita.